Korrell Chardonnay 500 2020

 Germany / Nahe

-The insider tip from the Nahe is one of the very large wineries in Germany - the Chardonnay 500 was bottled exclusively for the Collectors Wine World and is officially not for sale.
-The 6th generation of the Korrell family has been cultivating a top location on the Nahe since 1832: THE PARADISE - where warm shell limestone soils produce unique, full-bodied wines with elegant, mineral fruit.
-At the heart of this location are old Chardonnay vines.
-In the 2020 vintage, Martin Korrell filled two 500 tonneau wooden barrels with his best grapes.
+This insider tip from the Nahe region is one of Germany's truly great wineries – the Chardonnay 500 was bottled exclusively for Collectors Wine World and is not officially available for purchase.
+Since 1832, the Korrell family, now in its 6th generation, has cultivated a prime vineyard site on the Nahe: DAS PARADIES - where warm shell limestone soils produce unique wines with full body and elegant, mineral fruit.
+In the heart of this vineyard are old Chardonnay vines.
+In the 2020 vintage, Martin Korrell filled two 500-liter tonneaux barrels with his best grapes from this site.
 Only 999 numbered bottles were released after nine months of barrel aging!

 Expansion: 9 months in French and American oak barrels